Teach English in Thailand

 Your commitment is only for a semester, but it’s free to extend if you want to stay longer!
 Most of our teachers end up staying longer than their first semester.

-Accommodation is included for all participants during the training period in Hua Hin or Chiang Mai, as part of your program fee.
-For those taking the TESOL course, this means you have hotel accommodation provided for the entire first month you are in Thailand – saving you around $250.
+Greenheart Travel packages in accommodation for all participants during the training period in Hua Hin or Chiang Mai, as part of your program fee.
+For those taking the TESOL course, this means you have hotel accommodation provided for around a month when you first arrive in Thailand – saving you around $300.
 For those who don’t need the certification, your first week during orientation is still packaged in.

 In Your Placement City